Tips on Finding a Visual Communicator to Illustrate Your Science Story

 Regardless of what you need to tell your science story, the principles of finding a visual science communicator remain the same.
 So without further ado… where do you start when you’ve decided to leap into the world of science art?

-Where to Find a Visual Science Communicator for Illustration and Animation?
+Where to Find a Visual Science Communicator for Illustrations and Animations?

 In the age of social media, the problem of finding an artist may be more about choice overload.
 If you’re on Instagram, Twitter, or any other popular platform, you may be inundated with images.
 But how do you know if the “squeaky wheel” is the best fit for you?
 What should you ask to make sure that they can effectively communicate your life’s work?